 And if you are looking for a driver to use competitively, make sure that the Coefficient of Restitution is 0.83, and if the driver rebounds at a higher speed than allowed, it would be deemed an illegal driver.

 Now, besides the standard models of golf drivers, you also need to choose between the Draw, Offset, and Neutral drivers.
-With these options, it’s easy to fix issues like ball slicing because you’d place the weight of the driver inside your clubhead, keeping the clubhead more closed upon impact.
+With these options, it’s easy to fix issues like ball slicing (how to stop slicing a driver) because you’d place the weight of the driver inside your clubhead, keeping the clubhead more closed upon impact.

 The models aside, the other considerations that you need to keep in mind include shape and the loft.